 The number of shopping centres has consequently increased and is now amongst the highest in Europe.
-Additionally, some foreign investors have taken interest in Luxembourg of late, especially South Korean investors, who positioned themselves strongly in 2019 with 16.5% of the market.
+Additionally, some foreign investors have taken interest in Luxembourg of late, especially South Korean investors, who positioned themselves strongly with 16.5% of the market in 2019.
 European investors' presence has slightly decreased compared to 2018, with UK investments accounting for 26.4% of the market.
 Most transactions are connected to the office market, but retirement homes and student housing are also attracting investors.

 As expected, the most significant deals in 2019 were concluded within the office market.
 The largest transaction was the EUR275 million acquisition by Korea Investment and La Française of the 17-storey D.Square office building, located in Clôche d'Or, from Integrale S.A. and Ethias S.A., which the latter had acquired in 2018 for EUR225 million in the largest transaction in Luxembourg for that year.
-Obviously, the same is not true for 2020 due to the pandemic crisis and the decrease in interest for office buildings.